In-Context Compositional Q-Learning for Offline Reinforcement Learning: Other Related Work

-\textbf{Linear Q-function Approximation.} Linear $Q$-function approximation has been widely used in previous research \citep{pmlr-v167-yin22a,Du2019IsAG,Poupart2002PiecewiseLV,Parr2008AnAO}.
-Metric MDPs \citep{Kakade2003ExplorationIM}, which gives the definition of the $Q$-function according to the state distance metric, are a natural complement to more direct parametric assumptions on value functions and dynamics \citep{Kakade2003ExplorationIM}.
-But none of them considers the local linear Q-function approximation based on the state distance metric.
-In our work, we focus on learning the better approximations of local value functions, while \cite{Kakade2003ExplorationIM} formed an accurate approximation of the local environment.
-We assume that for each local domain $\Omega_s^d$, the local $Q$-function should have its own state-dependent local structure.
-This has been examined both theoretically and practically to give a better $Q$-function approximation and show great performances in complex tasks.
+\textbf{Linear Q-function Approximation.} Linear $Q$-function approximation has been widely used in prior work \citep{pmlr-v167-yin22a,Du2019IsAG,Poupart2002PiecewiseLV,Parr2008AnAO}.
+Metric MDPs \citep{Kakade2003ExplorationIM}, which define the Q-function according to a state-distance metric, are a natural complement to more direct parametric assumptions on value functions and dynamics \citep{Kakade2003ExplorationIM}.
+However, this line of work does not consider local linear Q-function approximation based on a state-distance metric.
+In our work, we focus on learning improved approximations of local value functions, whereas \cite{Kakade2003ExplorationIM} studies accurate approximation of the local environment.
+We assume that each local domain $\Omega_s^d$ admits its own state-dependent local structure.
+This perspective has been studied both theoretically and empirically and has been shown to yield improved Q-function approximation and strong performance on complex tasks.